 7. Measure string action height

-Let's go back to the beginning and focus on an aspect of playability known as "action," the height of the strings above the frets.
+Action is defined here as the height of the strings above the frets.
 Action is an informative indicator regarding what is going on with my guitar and is the leading reason behind the need for the majority of neck resets.
-When my guitar is uncomfortable to play, or perhaps even unplayable, due to high string action, I need to sequentially walk through the steps necessary to ensure playability.
+When my guitar is uncomfortable to play, or perhaps even unplayable, due to high string action, I need to sequentially walk through the steps necessary to return the instrument to playability.
 It is time for a proper setup.

 Before I ever even consider issues such as fret height, nut slot depth, or saddle height and completely independent from issues such as bellying, bracing failure or collapse, let alone prior to beginning any dramatic neck alterations which will include neck condition, neck joinery method, neck geometry, etc., it is necessary to establish a reference against which changes can be measured.
 An ideal reference is a flat fretboard.
-While it may not be possible, or even preferable (for reasons I will explain, next), to force the fretboard into a perfectly flat surface, I need to be able to reference a flat plane across the surface of the fretboard, before I can proceed.
+While it may not be possible, or even preferable (for reasons I will explain, next), to force the fretboard into a perfectly flat surface, I need to be able to reference as close to a flat plane as possible across the length of the fretboard before I can proceed.
 I say fretboard, not neck, not even frets, as the surface of the board is my reference.

 There are potentially four (4) adjustable components on my guitar that are considered by many to be applicable to addressing string action height: